Rick loves writing fantasy novels, and has an unending passion for football, cricket and music.

 1. Unai Emery

-There were lots of speculations floating around when Emery took over the reins from Arsene Wenger in May.
+There were lots of speculations floating around when Emery took over the reins from Arsene Wenger in May 2018.
 But he has silenced all critics with the way he has managed the team so far.
 His passion is clearly evident on the touchline at all times, and he has successfully instilled his ‘Never Give Up’ attitude into the team as can be seen from their performances this season.
 Another important trait of Emery is that he doesn't hesitate to make substitutions if things aren't going well or even bench key players if they are not performing.
-And yesterday was no different.
+And December 2nd was no different.
 The substitutions he made at half-time were spot on and played a crucial role in the team's recovery.

 Pierre-Emerick Aubameyang is now the top scorer in the league with 10 goals, with as many shots on target.
 Overall, he has now scored 20 goals for Arsenal in 27 Premier League games, which is the best start for an Arsenal striker bettering the likes of club legends like Thierry Henry and Ian Wright!
-And yesterday, he showed that he can deliver against big oppositions in high-pressure games, silencing many of his critics who argued that he would falter in the big games.
+And that day, he showed that he can deliver against big opposition in high-pressure games, silencing many of his critics who argued that he would falter in the big games.
 His second goal was an absolute stunner, and it paved the way for a memorable Arsenal comeback after going down 2-1 in the first half.

-4. The Fighting Spirit within the Team
+4. The Fighting Spirit Within the Team

-Not in a single league game this season has Arsenal managed to go into the second half with a lead, and yesterday was no different.
+Not in a single league game this season has Arsenal managed to go into the second half with a lead, and this Derby was no different.
 But the difference in the team this season compared to the one last year is the fact that the players don’t let their heads drop and are willing to fight till the very end.
 True, the manager’s influence in this turnaround is huge, but the players themselves seem to have gelled together into an extremely well-knit group this season.
-And yesterday, the passion was clearly evident on every single player’s face.
+And during this match, the passion was clearly evident on every single player’s face.
 When Tottenham equalized, a fight broke out between a few players after Eric Dier tried to silence the Arsenal faithful during his celebration.
 Even though it is always ideal to play the game on the pitch and not off it, the fact that some of the newly joined players like Lichsteiner and Guendouzi protested this celebration from Dier proves how much they understand what this derby means to the fans.
-And the way the team managed to come back after going 2-1 down shows how much of a fighting spirit this team has.
+The way the team managed to come back after going 2-1 down shows how much of a fighting spirit this team has.